Check out our ticket inventory online, or call our office at (800)334-5434. We're just two minutes from the Bradley Center, in downtown Milwaukee!

 The team came close to making to the NBA finals in 2001.

 Join your fellow Bucks fans as the team rebuilds once again.
-Larry Drew is Milwaukee's new head coach.
-Drew made some positive moves during the off season, acquiring O. J. Mayo, Zaza Pachulia, and Viacheslav Kravtsov.
+Jason Kidd is Milwaukee's new head coach.
+Kidd made some positive moves during the off season, acquiring O. J. Mayo, Zaza Pachulia, and Viacheslav Kravtsov.
 See you at the BMO Harris Bradley Center for all the Bucks action in 2015.

 Just as things were starting to look up for the Milwaukee Bucks, their top draft pick was sidelined for the remainder of the 2014-2015 season.